Keep Your Horse Breathing Well

 Choose Low-Dust Bedding

-Your horse’s bedding can be a significant source of dust, so look for low dust bedding to help improve the air quality in your barn for better respiratory health.
-Sawdust is some of the dustiest bedding available.
+Your horse’s bedding can be a significant source of dust, so look for low-dust bedding to help improve the air quality in your barn for better respiratory health.
+Sawdust is one of the dustiest bedding types available.
 Instead, consider using wood pellets, wood shavings, or low-dust straw.

 You can also install the StableComfort - Horse Stall Mattress.
-This cushioned system is an innovative solution designed to prioritize your horse's health and comfort.
+This cushioned system is an innovative solution that prioritizes your horse's health and comfort.
 This multi-layered system features a crumb rubber mattress for superior cushioning, topped with a durable, waterproof, non-slip cover that ensures safety and easy cleaning.
 By mimicking the softness of deep bedding, the system provides the equivalent support of 4 to 6 inches of bedding, reducing the need for excessive bedding materials.
-This not only lowers costs and labor but also minimizes dust levels in the stall, creating a cleaner, healthier environment for your horse.
+This not only reduces labor and costs but also minimizes dust levels in the stall, creating a cleaner, healthier environment for your horse.
 The cushioning effect of the StableComfort™ system plays a crucial role in improving your horse’s sleep quality and promoting faster recovery, particularly after intense training or long days in the field.
 Its shock-absorbing properties protect joints and hooves, reducing stress and preventing injuries, making it ideal for horses prone to joint stiffness or soreness.

 Maximize Turnout

 Though you can improve the air quality in your barn, spending plenty of time outside is also essential to your horse’s respiratory health.
-Focus on maximizing turnout so that your horse gets out of the barn for the majority of the day.
+Focus on maximizing turnout so your horse gets out of the barn for most of the day.

 Creating runs off of each stall can be an excellent way to give your horses access to outdoor spaces while maintaining control and safety.
 Installing barn Dutch Doors in each stall makes it easy to let your horse out into their run.